Laboratoire Interdisciplinaire sur l'Organisation Nanométrique et Supramoléculaire (LIONS)

 3) 3D Molecular DFT: A solute is immersed in a bulk solvent and one minimizes the solvent functional in order to reach the solvent profile (3D x,y,z vector + 3 Euler angles orientation) around the solute and the solvation free energy of the solute.
 For instance, the approximate functional involves only the pair direct correlation function of the bulk (provided by the previous techniques 1-2), which corresponds using the HNC approximation for the solute-solvent correlations at infinite dilution of the solute component.
 Again, the original use of projections for the angular dependence of the solvent profile makes it possible to solve the MDFT problem in a few minutes for any molecular or even macromolecular solute of any complex shape.

-The near future (2019) consists to add approximate solute-solvent bridge function/functional in order to go beyond the HNC approximation.
+The near future (2020) consists to add approximate solute-solvent bridge function/functional in order to go beyond the HNC approximation.
+The following post-doctoral position deals with this subject.

 A review on colloidal interactions: